paulhewitt/Squadron/README.md

 ### Running Squadron

 Acquire a copy of this repository, and navigate to the frontend code `Squadron/Deliverable #4/Code/squadron`.
-Run the npm install command found below to download all required dependancies
+Run the npm install command found below to download all required dependencies
 ```bash
 npm install
 ```